rushout09/Mini-ML-projects/README.md

-# Hello there, Checkout My random Projects Over Here!
+# Hello there, Checkout My Intro ML Projects Over Here!
 1. The first one is a simple Machine learning algorithm
     * It uses simple regression analysis formula.
     * It predicts probability of having diabetes at any given age.